Configuring Logging

 When a log level is set at a given level, all log events with log level less severe than the selected level are filtered out; all log levels equally or more severe are included.
 For example, if the Warning log filter level is selected, only Warning and Severe events are included.
 In contrast, if the Fine log filter level is selected, Fine, Info, Warning, and Severe events are included, and the Finest level is filtered out.

-C and .NET APIs
+PubSub+ Messaging API for C and .NET

-Supported Log Levels for C and .NET
+Supported Log Levels for PubSub+ C API and PubSub+ .NET API

 Level Description